peteroupc/CBOR/docs/PeterO.DataUtilities.md

  * System.ArgumentNullException:
 The parameter <i>bytes</i>
 is null.

  * System.ArgumentException:
 The portion of the byte array is not valid UTF-8 and <i>replace</i>
 is false.

  * System.ArgumentException:
 The parameter <i>offset</i>
 is less than 0, <i>bytesCount</i>
- is less than 0, or offset plus bytesCount is greater than the length of "data" .
+is less than 0, or offset plus bytesCount is greater than the length of data" .

 ### ReadUtf8